Shah-king/AI-Trendspotter/README.md

 Naming convention
 Datasets: <COUNTRY>_youtube_trending_data.csv (ISO Alpha-2 code)
 Notebooks: <COUNTRY>_dataset.ipynb
-Each notebook is intended to analyze the dataset with the same country code (e.g., US_dataset.ipynb ↔ US_youtube_trending_data.csv).
+Each notebook is intended to analyze the dataset with the same country code (e.g., US_dataset.ipynb ↔ US_youtube_trending_data.csv).<br/>
-Notes
+Notes<br/>
-Keep shared functions in utils/ to avoid repeating code across notebooks.
+Keep shared functions in utils/ to avoid repeating code across notebooks.<br/>
-The .venv/ directory is local to your machine and is not required for others; they can create their own environment.
+The .venv/ directory is local to your machine and is not required for others; they can create their own environment.<br/>